Skip to main content

 Game Store Lugogo and Kampala's "considerate" thieves

-This is an e-mail I had the grace of receiving in my inbox and apart from the humour and pithy writing, I have no other reason to blog it on here.
+Here's an e-mail I had the grace of receiving in my inbox and apart from the humour and pithy writing, I have no other reason to share it on here.
 Enjoy!

 I am duty bound to share my latest experience with you.